 Alaska has a basic two year statute of limitations from the time of the incident.
 Like most states, there are exceptions for malpractice that is not immediately discoverable (ex. foreign object left in the body), minor children, and claimants who are mentally incompetent.
 In those cases the two year statute of limitations begins when the alleged malpractice is discovered or reasonably should be, when the minor turns 18 or marries, or when the person regains mental competency.
 There is a statute of repose that places an absolute limit of 10 years on all cases.

 The Alaska medical malpractice insurance market is quite stable.
 While much of the market is dominated by two major providers there are a number of other players competing.
 Further, rates have been very stable for the past decade, and particularly since the 2005 legislation that lowered damage caps.
-In fact, Emergency Physicians Monthly recently listed Alaska as having one of the best liability environments in the country.

 With a solid system for assessing cases, reasonable damage caps, and a loser pays system that discourages frivolous lawsuits, it’s no surprise that Alaska is a safe and stable environment for doctors to practice in nor that the number of doctors choosing to do so has been rising steadily there since 2006.